cassamajor/platforms-on-k8s/chapter-3/tekton/README.md

 ![Service Pipeline](imgs/service-pipeline.png)

-The example Service Pipelines uses [`ko`] to build and publish the container image for our Service.
-This pipeline is very specify to our Go Services, as if we were building services using a different programming language we will need to use other tools.
+The example Service Pipelines uses `kaniko` to build and publish the container image for our Service.
+This pipeline is very specific to our Go Services; if we were building services using a different programming language we would need to use other tools.
 The example service pipeline can be parameterized to build different services.

 To be able to run this Service Pipeline you need to set up credentials to a Container Registry, this means allowing the pipelines to push containers to a container registry such as Docker Hub.
 To authenticate with a container registry from a Tekton Task/Pipeline [check the official documentation](https://tekton.dev/docs/how-to-guides/kaniko-build-push/#container-registry-authentication).